- Texas License to Carry (LTC) Instructor

 - Crawl: Small Caliber – It’s generally easier to start with .22LR and mastering that before moving on to a higher caliber.
 While this isn’t the best choice for self-defense, it will establish good fundamental habits, develop confidence/competence, and is more affordable.

-- Walk: Full-Size Gun – The next step would be to practice with a full-size (9mm) gun.
+- Walk: Full-Size Gun – The next step would be to practice with a full-size gun.
 When you have an explosion going off in your handgun, weight and size are your FRIEND when learning how to manage recoil.
-Start at 3 yards and master the bullseye.
-Move on to 7 yards and repeat, gradually adding distance.

 - Run: Compact Gun – Those cute little pocket pistols are designed to save your life and be easy to carry/conceal.
 The trade-off is that they are generally not fun to shoot, and it’s difficult to learn marksmanship with the little beast.
 The “snappy” recoil can be a challenge, and some would say it’s painful.
 It’s also difficult to be accurate, especially at distance, because the shorter barrel amplifies shooting errors.

-- If License to Carry is your goal, the course of fire requires 20 rounds at 3 yards, 20 rounds at 7 yards, and 10 rounds at 15 yards.
+- If License to Carry is your goal, please note it’s not necessary to qualify with the gun you intend to carry.
 You can shoot the LTC qualification with .22LR!!!